TronNatthakorn/react-native-wheel-pick/README.md

 ## Release Note

 ### 1.1.5 (June 20 2022)
+- Change License from MIT to Apache-2.0
 - Fix peerDependency do not break other version.

 [Android]
 - Fix WheelCurvedPicker not found for first run.
 - DatePicker support order prop.

 ### 1.1.4 (June 19 2022)
 - Fix Readme wrong type.